Act Locally » January 9, 2008

 Singer adds, “To be clear, it doesn’t mean that the state or human soldiers are disappearing by any means, but that their monopoly is being broken.”
 He says history will look back at this period as “notable for the loss of the state’s 200-year-old monopoly over warfare and that of humankind’s 4,000-year-old monopoly over doing the job of fighting wars.”

-Allen McDuffee writes about politics and Middle East affairs.
-He blogs at governmentalityblog.com and is currently working on a book project, No Child Left Unrecruited.
-He lives in Brooklyn.
+Allen McDuffee writes about politics and policy.
+He blogs and hosts a podcast at governmentality and is currently working on a book about the influence of think tanks in Washington.